BinW3233/HDPC_code/README.md

 5. "Sparse_network.m" will generate the time-dependent neural responses for sparsified, asymmetric predictive processsing network.

 Stimulus condition can be specified by changing the values of variables, x and y in the code.
 Other relevant parameters are also defined and modifiable in the coresponding code file.
 See the comments in the code file for details.

+Note that "Inhibitory_response.nb" is a Mathematica code file.
+All other code files are Matlab codes.